ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/events/event-reference-list/mobile-native-app-events.html.markdown

 <td width="8">
 </td>
 <td width="735">
   When the network connection goes offline, having previously been online.
-See also [Network Availability Handling](/developers/user-guide/scripting-apis/client-scripting-overview/network-availability-handling) chapter.
+See also <a href="/developers/user-guide/scripting-apis/client-scripting-overview/network-availability-handling">Network Availability Handling</a> chapter.

 </td>
 </tr>